Dean Glover: Manager at Port Vale

-Player Gareth Owen later said that he was "someone I have the utmost respect for as a person...
+Player Gareth Owen later said he was "someone I have the utmost respect for as a person...
 Deano was a nice guy, but things just didn't work out for him as manager.
 He had some good ideas as a coach, but I don't think the players respected him enough as a manager."
 Chairman Bill Bratt also made the following statement regarding Glover's sacking:

-On 21 May, it was confirmed that Glover had left the club after turning down the youth team job and was opting for pastures new after an eighteen-year association with Port Vale as a player, coach and manager.
+On 21 May, it was confirmed that Glover had left the club after turning down the youth team job and was opting for new pastures after an 18-year association with Port Vale as a player, coach and manager.

 Return to coaching

-As Glover looked to get back into football management he applied for the managers job at Hednesford Town of the Southern Football League, however he was beaten to the position by Simon Line.
-In March 2010 he expressed an interest in the vacant management position at Nantwich Town of the Northern Premier League, though the club chose to appoint Darren Tinson and Kevin Street as joint player-managers.
+As Glover looked to get back into football management, he applied for the manager's job at Hednesford Town of the Southern Football League; however, he was beaten to the position by Simon Line.
+In March 2010, he expressed an interest in the vacant management position at Nantwich Town of the Northern Premier League.
+However, the club chose to appoint Darren Tinson and Kevin Street as joint player-managers.
 He was also linked with the management position at Stafford Rangers.
 He made a surprise return to Port Vale as a youth team coach in July 2012.
-Following Micky Adams's resignation and Rob Page's promotion to manager Glover was elevated to first team coach in November 2014.
+Following Micky Adams's resignation and Rob Page's promotion to manager Glover was elevated to first-team coach in November 2014.
 He lasted in the role until May 2015.
 At that point he became Vale's chief scout.
 He was credited with bringing Anthony Grant to the club.
 He stepped down from the role in December 2016 due to a family commitment.